DevSilv/DevSilv.github.io/README.md

 ## How to see this website?

-One can see this website online by going to the following URL in their web browser: https://silvuss.github.io/
+One can see this website online by going to the following URL in their web browser: {{ site.url }}

 ## Environments, tools and technologies used